rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-We all agree that a better signature would have been having a vararg or a list of user.
+We all agree that a better signature must have a vararg or a list of users.
 However, the above signature is enough for our needs.

-Now, we have all the building block needed to implement the new use case.
-We want to have a computation limited in time.
+We have all the building blocks needed to implement the new use case.
+We want to have computation time limited.
 So, we'll use the `timeout` function we implemented in the previous section.
-Then, we want to retrieve the information of both user concurrently, and we have the `par` function to do it.
+Then, we want to retrieve the information of both users concurrently, and we have the `par` function to do it.
 Let's implement the new use case:

 ```java
 @Override